 - License suspension (driver’s license and/or recreational licenses)

 If you and your spouse made a child support agreement, and they’re not keeping up their end, you may be eligible to fight back.
-Reach out for a Milwaukee family lawyer’s help before you file, and we’ll review your child support agreement, as well as what you’re able to do.
+Reach out to Karp & Iancu to help before you file, and we’ll review your child support agreement as well as what you’re able to do.

-When dealing with family law in Milwaukee, you might have questions that you’re struggling to get answers for.
-Every family is unique, and so every proceeding may be different.
+When dealing with family law, you might have questions that you’re struggling to get answers to.
+Every family is unique so every proceeding may be different.
 Unfortunately, that can make it difficult to get the answers you need.